 While in Norway, Koigi wrote two books.
 The first one was Tears of the Heart: A Profile of Racism in Norway and Europe.
 He wrote this book as a result of facing racial discrimination while in Norway when he first fled from his country.

 The other book was, I Refuse to Die.
 This book details his life history tracing his roots, the struggles he underwent and the fight for democracy in Kenya.
 He wrote his autobiography while recovering from injuries he sustained in a motor accident in Norway.

 He left Norway and went to Columbia University as a visiting scholar.
 He published a researched book, Towards Genocide in Kenya: The Curse of negative Ethnicity.
 In the book he talks about how ethnic hate is a very big and dangerous disease or problem that has led to more than 100 million Africans killed in massacres and genocides.

 Koigi lost the Nakuru North Constituency parliamentary seat in the 1997 General Elections forcing him once again to flee the country in 1998.

-In the 2002 General Elections which saw many politicians from different political parties forming a one-big umbrella political party, NARC for the overthrow of President Moi and his government, Koigi won the Subukia parliamentary seat as an MP and served in the position of Assistant Minister for Information after NARC won and Mwai Kibaki the leader of NARC party was sworn in as the president.
+In 2002 General Elections which saw many politicians from different political parties coming together to form a one-big umbrella political party, NARC, for the overthrow of President Moi and his government, Koigi won the Subukia parliamentary seat as an MP and served in the position of Assistant Minister for Information after NARC won.
+Mwai Kibaki was declared the winner and was sworn in as the third president t of Kenya.